The Bankrate promise

-Dealerships will offer prepaid car maintenance plans alongside other extras like extended warranties, credit insurance and anti-theft devices while at the showroom.
+Dealerships will offer prepaid car maintenance plans alongside other extras like extended warranties, credit insurance and anti-theft devices.
 They are not necessarily a bad deal.
 But the best way to decide if a prepaid maintenance plan is the right choice is to research expected maintenance costs — then compare these with the price you’re offered.

 What is a prepaid car maintenance plan?

 Prepaid car maintenance plans are contracts that cover scheduled and expected maintenance.
 Unlike extended warranties, they only pay for preventative maintenance, like tire rotations and oil changes.
 The manufacturer warranty or extended warranty will still cover unexpected repairs.

-A prepaid maintenance plan may enter the discussion when you’re buying a new vehicle that doesn’t have scheduled car maintenance built into the retail price or when purchasing a used car that’s no longer covered by the manufacturer.
+A prepaid maintenance plan may enter the discussion when buying a new vehicle that doesn’t have scheduled car maintenance built into the retail price or when purchasing a used car that the manufacturer no longer covers.

 Several manufacturers — such as Jaguar, Toyota, BMW, Volvo, MINI and Land Rover — offer prepaid maintenance plans.
-Some of these factory plans also include wear-and-tear items, such as windshield wiper blades and brake pads, but some don’t, which is why it’s critical to do your research before heading to the showroom.
+Some of these factory plans also include wear-and-tear items, such as windshield wiper blades and brake pads, but some don’t, so it’s critical to research before heading to the showroom.